 This is a living project that will grow and evolve with us.
 Please check here for future updates.

-Love, Don, Meg and the entire MYBW Family.
+Love, Don, Meg, and the entire MYBW Family.

-WELCOMING DIDI, OUR NEW INCLUSIVITY + DIVERSITY ADVISOR
+MEET DIDI, OUR NEW INCLUSIVITY + DIVERSITY ADVISOR

 We’re happy to share that we are working with Didi Gough, a Black/Indigenous woman who is advising us on ways to evolve our beloved studio so our communal space is a safe sanctuary for all BIPOC and for white allies.